Using VA Benefits

 To calculate a full month of your MHA, multiply the following items together:

-To get an estimate of your daily MHA rate, divide this rate by 30 (for VA purposes, every month has 30 days).
+To get an estimate of your daily MHA rate, divide the monthly MHA rate by 30 (for VA purposes, every month has 30 days).

 Note: You may not get MHA stipends if you or your spouse is on active duty.